-To fulfill our mission and implement our strategy, Franklin Covey must attract, motivate, and retain highly qualified employees.
-We achieve this objective, in part, through working to achieve both a winning culture and a competitive performance-based total compensation program.
+To fulfill our mission and implement our strategy, Franklin Covey must attract, motivate, and retain highly qualified associates.
+We work to achieve this objective, in part, through both a winning culture and a competitive performance-based total compensation program.
 We align our executives' interests with those of our shareholders by tying STIP and LTIP compensation to the Company's achievement of key measures of growth and key strategic objectives.

 We believe variable, performance-based compensation should constitute a significant percentage of our executives' overall compensation opportunity.
 All executive base salary, STIP, and LTIP compensation is designed to be market-based.
-Variable cash incentive pay and LTIP pay are linked to, and designed to reward the achievement of, specific performance targets.
+Variable STIP cash incentive pay and LTIP equity-based pay are linked to, and designed to reward the achievement of specific performance targets.